ahebwa49/gatsby-portfolio/src/pages/2020-06-18-Setting-up-TypeScript-for-a-modern-project-using-webpack-4/index.md

 readTime: "8 min read"
 title: "Setting up TypeScript for a modern project using webpack 4"
 tags: "TypeScript Webpack JavaScript"
-featuredImage: ../../images/webpack.png
+featuredImage: ../../images/webpack.jpg
 author: "Livingstone Asabahebwa"
-description: "You might be wondering… why TypeScript?...Well, The type system increases the code quality, readability, and makes it easy to maintain and refactor the codebase.
-Errors can be caught at compile time rather than at runtime and this makes it easy to build complex applications with large teams working on the same code..."
+description: "You might be wondering… why TypeScript?
+Well, The type system increases the code quality, readability, and makes it easy to maintain and refactor the codebase.
+Errors can be caught at compile time rather than at runtime and this makes it easy to build complex applications with large teams working..."
 ---

 TypeScript is an open-sourced language developed and maintained by Microsoft.
 First released in October 2012, its development was overseen by Anders Herlsberg who also had a big role in the creation of C# language.
 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.